Breast Implant Types in Beverly Hills

 Selecting the Right Breast Implant for You

 Both saline and silicone implants have advantages and disadvantages.
-When you consider our Beverly Hills breast enlargement, the best way to decide whether to have saline or silicone gel implants is to determine your preferences.
+When you consider breast enlargement, the best way to decide whether to have saline or silicone gel implants is to determine your preferences.

 If you have moderately sized breasts, such as a C-cup and wish to have larger breasts, there won’t be much appreciable difference between silicone and saline implants.
 If you have minimal breast tissue or an A-cup and wish to go considerably larger or up to a D-cup, silicone implants will certainly feel more natural and have will have a lower chance of rippling.